Dhananjay-74x/Easy-Read/README.md

 Using EasyRead AI is simple and convenient.
 Here's a step-by-step guide:

-1. Visit our website at [https://easyread-ai-by-dhananjay-gaur.netlify.app/](https://easyread-ai-by-dhananjay-gaur.netlify.app/).
+1. Visit my website at [https://easyread-ai-by-dhananjay-gaur.netlify.app/](https://easyread-ai-by-dhananjay-gaur.netlify.app/).
 2. Copy and paste the URL of the article you want to summarize into the provided text box.
 3. Click the "Search" button to generate the summary.
 4. Once the summary is ready, it will be displayed on the screen.